-All ACLA members may submit written work or video to the Report.
-Please read through the instructions below to review the appropriate formats, and then click here to submit.
+All ACLA members may submit to the Report.
+Please click here to submit.

 All work should be in MLA style, with a Works Cited list.
 Please use US spelling and punctuation, and leave only one space after periods.
 Use numbered endnotes, not footnotes, and follow the word limit appropriate to the genre.
 Word limits do not include Works Cited but do include notes.